 Wet Macular Degeneration

 Wet macular degeneration is less common than dry, but can have more serious outcomes.
 It occurs when abnormal blood vessels grow in a fine layer of cells within the macula (known as the Choroid).
-Vision loss with wet macular degeneration can be severe, as leakage of protein and blood cause significant blurring and distortion.
+Vision loss with wet macular degeneration can be severe, as leakage of protein and blood causes significant blurring and distortion.

 Developing Macular Degeneration